-Plastic recycling and the impact within the landscape industry
+Plastic recycling and the landscape industry

 Recycled plastic is worth in the region of £500 per ton.
 Whilst this figure sounds high, the cost of transforming waste plastic into a material that can be reused is expensive.
 This means the demand for waste plastic is comparatively low compared to, for example, scrap metal.